SeatMax turns scattered airport arrivals into coordinated shared rides. Here's every step, from creating an event to the moment everyone's in a car.

 Every action logged: who did what, when, and to whom.
 Names and details captured at write time so records survive even if a traveler is removed later.
 When a Rider calls asking 'what happened to my ride?' — you'll know in seconds.

 Auto-detected at signup, editable anytime.
 Riders see the event destination timezone alongside their own.
-Every timestamp in the system displays in the viewer's chosen zone — no more mental math across time zones.
+Every timestamp displays in the viewer's chosen zone — no mental math.